ncoevoet/ChanTracker/README.md

 For bans (b and q mode), you can choose the *Duration of the quiet/ban, and add a *Mark on the related quiet/ban.
 The 'bad' settings, when enabled (badPermit > -1) keeps track of users who did something wrong during badLife, and can end to badMode if the user exceeds the limit.

-Example: flood control: to quiet for 1 minute anyone who sends more than 4 messages in 7 seconds to #channel; if the user continues to flood, after 2 times he will be banned:
+Example: flood control: to quiet for 1 minute anyone who sends more than 4 messages in 7 seconds to #channel; if the user continues to flood, after 2 times on 5 minutes he will be banned:

     !config channel #channel supybot.plugins.ChanTracker.floodPermit 4 <-- max number of messages allowed !config channel #channel supybot.plugins.ChanTracker.floodLife 7 <-- in 7 seconds
     !config channel #channel supybot.plugins.ChanTracker.floodMode q <-- quiet the user !config channel #channel supybot.plugins.ChanTracker.floodDuration 60 <-- for 60 seconds
     !config channel #channel supybot.plugins.ChanTracker.badPermit 2 <-- if user does that 3 times,
+    !config channel #channel supybot.plugins.ChanTracker.badLife 300 <-- during 5 minutes
     !config channel #channel supybot.plugins.ChanTracker.badMode b <-- ban them

 Additionally, the can track how many bad actions occur over a period of time and if a threshold is passed, this constitutes an attack on the channel.
 The attack* settings, when enabled keeps track of bad actions, and if the number exceeds attackPermit within attackLife, some specific channel modes are set for an attackDuration.